Skip to content

 Mitigation and cost

 If your air level is high, the common fix is active sub-slab depressurization: a pipe and a continuously running fan that draw soil gas from under the foundation and vent it above the roofline.
 Wisconsin DHS estimates a contractor-installed system typically costs $1,000 to $2,000, with Wausau homes falling in that range depending on foundation type and design; ongoing cost is mainly a few dollars a month for the fan.
 Sealing cracks alone is not a fix.
 When the problem is radon in the water instead, treatment is handled at the well side.
 Learn how systems work on the radon mitigation page.
-The independent professionals we match you with can hold the voluntary NRPP or NRSB credentials; we do not perform the work or hold any certification ourselves.
+The independent professionals we send your request to can hold the voluntary NRPP or NRSB credentials; we do not perform the work or hold any certification ourselves.
 For the statewide picture, the Wisconsin radon guide ties air and water radon together.

-Get matched with a Wausau radon professional
+Get a free quote from a Wausau radon professional

 Free and no obligation.
 Tell us your neighborhood or ZIP, whether you are on a private well, and your situation.